 WaterBrick Water Storage Containers: I have not tried these myself but I do know that many Backdoor Survival readers prefer these water bricks to 55-gallon water barrels.

 Potable Aqua Water Treatment Tablets: Potable Aqua Water Purification Tablets make questionable water bacteriologically suitable to drink.
 Easy to use and the water is ready to drink in 30 minutes.
 One 50 tablet bottle treats 25 quarts of water.

 Kindle Fire HD, 7″ HD Display: These days and at this price, there is no reason not to pick up an eBook reader or tablet.
-I paid $400 for my Sony reader which, compared to the Kindle Fire, is like a hand calculator.
-When couple with an inexpensive solar charge, this is a wise investment.
+When a couple with an inexpensive solar charge, this is a wise investment.